 The terms "bookkeeper," "accountant," and "CPA" are often used interchangeably.
 But they are not the same.
-These three professionals are very different in their scope of work, the tasks they perform, and their licensing and professional status and their standing with the Internal Revenue Service.
+These three professionals are very different in their scope of work, the tasks they perform, their licensing and professional status, and their standing with the Internal Revenue Service.

->

-> What Bookkeepers Do
+What Bookkeepers Do

 A bookkeeper is someone who works for a company (either as an employee or a contractor) to keep the financial books.
 Most bookkeepers these days use accounting software like QuickBooks for this task.
 A bookkeeper is responsible for accurately recording transactions, including accounts receivable, accounts payable, inventory, and (sometimes) payroll, and providing reports on a monthly, quarterly, and annual basis.